 *name* a Computer Science Graduate, SEO expert and Blogger.
 I started my freelance career back in 2013.
 I work with clients all over the globe and have developed a processional bond of trust & honesty with them through my work.
 Leave a message to see my samples.
 Thank you*

-We also have on our hands here a “Computer Science Graduate” Operating on a freelance platform selling fake MOZ DA increase scams?
+We also have on our hands here a “Computer Science Graduate” Operating on a freelance platform selling fake MOZ DA metrics bloating scams? – Red Flag

 We are happy to report that no SEO professional or “Expert” would ever call this “Search Engine Optimisation” In fact.
 It’s not even close.